norcams/iaas/docs/status.rst

 Console limitation
 ------------------

-Console is now operational for all *new* instances (already existing with non-functional console will not get any).
-There is for now a limitation which requires the environment (e.x.
+There is a limitation which requires the environment (e.x.
 X) to run in one of the EN locales to get a correct key mapping (whatever the locale active inside the instance)!

 Getting help